roggerfq/UVface/README.md

 ### Face Detection

 The face detection process is a cascade of classifiers (see [XML file](cascading_classifiers/clasificador_9_12102_unconstrained_f_max_0_2_evaluation.xml)) constructed using [UVtrainer](https://github.com/roggerfq/UVtrainer).
 The cascade is evaluated at multiple scales across the image.
 Each stage of the cascade consists of an ensemble of regression tree classifiers that use NPD features for evaluation [1].
-The following diagram provides an overview of the face detection algorithm:
+The following diagram provides an overview of the face detection process:

 <div align="center">
     <img src="docs/face_detection.svg" alt="face_detection">